SL-RU/stm32-emacs/Readme.md

 ### GDB and Openocd
 ***
-Openocd requieres a .cfg file to properly function you need to provide the file in this case it must be called board.cfg, and example file is provided (board.cfg) the file needs to be located in your project root.
+Openocd requieres a .cfg file to properly function you need to provide the file in this case it must be called openocd.cfg(you may change it in the custom varible `*stm32-openocd-config-name*`), and example file is provided (openocd.cfg) the file needs to be located in your project root.

 1) Create STM32CubeMx project and generate it for SW4STM32
 2) <kbd>M-x</kbd>`stm32-new-project`<kbd>[RET]</kbd> *select CubeMX project path*